 - Smokers, in particular, are more at risk of developing age-related macular degeneration (AMD), the leading cause of sight loss in the UK.

 If you want to stop smoking, help is available –

 - NHS Free Smokefree Helpline – 0300 123 1044

 - STOP!
 Leicester Smoking – 0116 454 4000

 - Alternatively visit your GP or visit www.nhs.uk/smokefree

 Speak to your doctor

 The hubs are located in Westcotes, Saffron and Belgrave.
-For more information, please visit the Leicester City CCG NHS website.
+For more information, please visit the LLR ICB's website.